Measure A

 Seven members of the Measure A Oversight Committee monitor Measure A expenditures, oversee an annual financial audit, and approve an annual report.
 Regular public meetings of this committee are held on the second Thursday in February and November.

 Proposed project expenditures are also routinely brought before the Parks and Open Space Commission and the Open Space District Board.
 An annual budget is reviewed by the Parks and Open Space Commission and approved by the Marin County Board of Supervisors.
+The Measure A Annual Report for FY 2022–23 is now available.

 Annual Reports and Compliance Audits